How to Caulk like a Pro – tub and shower areas specifically

 DO NOT tool with a dry finger – UNLESS you are actually trying to remove caulk.

-Wet a finger (you choose the appropriate digit – depending on the location, area and size of the joint) and very gently press it into the center of the caulked joint between the 2 surfaces, starting at one end.
+Wet a finger (you choose the appropriate digit – depending on the location, area and size of the joint).
+Very gently press it into the center of the caulked joint between the 2 surfaces, starting at one end.

-Keep an even pressure across the bead on both sides of the joint and go as far as you can comfortably, stopping before you either have to change angle/position, or if you see/feel a build-up of caulking below your tooling finger.
+Keep an even pressure across the bead on both sides of the joint and go as far as you can comfortably, stopping before you either have to change angle/position, or if you see/feel a build-up of caulking below your tool.

-If you get build up under your finger, it’s probably because you’ve applied too much caulk, too much pressure, had too little water on your finger, or a combination of 2 or more of the above.
+If you get build up forming, it’s possibly because you’ve applied too much caulk, too much pressure, had too little water on your finger, or a combination of 2 or more of the above.
 Wipe off the excess on a rag (being careful where you put it down and how you pick it up afterwards).

-*If you remove your finger for any reason, wipe and wet it again (to be certain it’s clean before sticking it somewhere, or so it will glide effortlessly across the bead/joint.
+*If you remove your finger for any reason, wipe and wet it again so it will glide effortlessly across the bead/joint.

 When tooling, don’t be afraid to wet finger often, but don’t “soak” the caulk.